cmu-cs-academy/desktop-cmu-graphics/CONTRIBUTING.md

 # Testing

-Before building, it might be useful to run the testsuite to make sure your changes haven't broken anything.
+Before creating a new pull request, you should run the test suite to make sure your changes haven't broken anything.

 ## Setup for Testing

+- Build the library as described above in "Running a Build"
 - Install testing dependencies:

       pip install psutil pillow imageio numpy